What are turbinates?

 Turbinates are the structures in the nose that filter and humidify the air we breathe.
 Sometimes they become too large secondary to allergies, sinus infection, or septal deviation.
 Turbinate reduction is a simple office procedure with the capability to shrink the turbinate back to a normal size to improve the patients breathing.

-How does the turbinate reduce airflow in the nasal passage?
+How does The turbinate reduce airflow in the nasal passage?

 The turbinate swelling fills the available space to breathe and therefore the patient feels congestion and nasal obstruction.

-symptoms of swollen turbinates
+swollen turbinates symptoms

 Reduction is a simple office procedure similar to liposuction.
 Under endoscopic view a small puncture is made in the turbinate that is swollen and the turbinate reduction is performed with a special instrument called a suction microdebridder.
 It takes about 5 minutes and can be done under local or under additional sedation if the patient desires.